reverentgeek/node-weight-tracker/docs/blog-post.md

 package.json
 ```

-### Create a "hello world" web app using hapi
+### Create a "Hello World" Web App With hapi

-In the `src` folder, create a new file named `index.js`.
-Add the following code to this file.
+In the `src` folder, create a new file named `index.js`, and add the following code to this file.

 ```js
 "use strict";